PFTL/website/content/blog/29_args_kwargs.rst

 Conclusions
 -----------
-Having a variable number of arguments in functions and methods can help you develop much more flexible code.
+Having a variable number of arguments in functions and methods can help you develop a much more flexible code.
 However, this normally comes at a cost in readability.
 Understanding where it can be useful to use ``*args`` or ``*kwargs`` in your functions requires practice and, more importantly, reading other's code.
 You may find great examples if you just look around the libraries you are already using and you wonder how is it possible that sometimes you use a different number of arguments.

 The opposite path, of using the ``*`` or ``**`` syntax to pass a tuple or a dictionary as arguments to a function can greatly simplify your code.
 A very simple example would be what happens when you import data using ``pyyaml``, for example.
 You end up with a dictionary, that perhaps you would like to directly pass to a function.
 Unpacking arguments is very useful, especially when you are not in control of the functions that you are using.

+The source version of this article is available `on Github <https://github.com/PFTL/website/blob/master/content/blog/29_args_kwargs.rst>`_.
+The code examples are `available here <https://github.com/PFTL/website/tree/master/example_code/29_args_kwargs>`_.

+Header photo by `Luca Bravo <https://unsplash.com/photos/XJXWbfSo2f0?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText>`_ on Unsplash